lukewrites/multiple-python-packages-demo/README.md

 ```
 If there's a git tag that meets one of those criterion, when we start the deploy stage we `cd` into the directory of that package using the `before_deploy.sh` script.
 Then packaging runs from there.

-## Why Post This
-I hope it saves you some time.

 ## If I Did Something Wrong Or You Can Improve This
 Please open a PR!